Thoughts on ecotourism and nature travel: How do we sustain 7 billion people?

 Surging human population pressures now force the extinction of other species at a disturbingly high rate.
-Global human impacts are now a force “on par with volcanism or tectonic shifts” (said National Geographic Society in 2002) on land, air, and sea:
+Global human impacts are now a force on land, air, and sea:

 Human impacts on land:

-- People have transformed half of earth’s land area through planting, grazing livestock, paving, and building.
+- People have transformed over half of earth’s land area through planting, grazing livestock, paving, and building.
 Untouched wilderness has become a rare commodity.
 Harried urban dwellers are finding green escapes to be ever more crowded.

 - Half of all forests that stood 8000 years ago have been replaced by farms, ranches for grazing, damaged land, or single-species tree farms (for example in New Zealand).